Originally posted by Matt Charney, on MonsterThinking Blog

 Visit www.talentculture.com for more great information on #TChat, as well as other great resources on careers and hiring.

 Monster’s social media team supports #TChat’s mission of sharing “ideas to help your business and your career accelerate — the right people, the right ideas, at the right time.”

-We’ll be joining the conversation this Tuesday night as co-hosts with Meghan M. Biro and Kevin W. Grossman from 8-9 p.m.
+We’ll be joining the conversation at our new time this Wednesday night as co-hosts with Meghan M. Biro and Kevin W. Grossman from 7-8 p.m.
 (Eastern) via @MonsterCareers and @Monster_Works.